Installation#

 Dependency Groups#

-The project defines optional dependency groups for different use cases:
+The optional dependency groups defined in pyproject.toml cover different use cases:

 Group |